kdoore/CS2335-Gitbook/zombie_ienumerable,_ienumerator.md

 ###Encapsulation / Information Hiding
 A class that implements IEnumerator and IEnumerable can enforce encapsulation / information-hiding because access can be provided to all collection elements without specifying the data-structure used within the class to hold the collection objects.

-###Zombies Collection
+###NPCharacter Collection
-If our Zombies collection can be accessible by users of our class using the ``foreach`` method, then we can say that our collection is *Enumerable*, this means that we have implemented an *Enumerator*.
+If our NPCharacter collection can be accessible by users of our class using the ``foreach`` method, then we can say that our collection is *Enumerable*, this means that we have implemented an *Enumerator*.
 Since we are going to implement these interfaces, then we need to look at the interface specification so we understand what code we are required to implement to fulfill the interface contract.

 ###MSDN Reference:  [IEnumerable](https://msdn.microsoft.com/en-us/library/system.collections.ienumerable.aspx)